operable/cog-book/cog-book/source/sections/command_pipelines.rst

       }
     ]

-(Note that the output of an ``echo`` invocation is a map, even though we are echoing a simple string: the rule text.
-The pipeline execution logic ensures that such data is wrapped in a map to ensure a consistent interface for all commands.)
+.. note:: The output of an ``echo`` invocation is a map, even though we
+    are echoing a simple string: the rule text.
+The pipeline execution logic ensures that such data is wrapped in a map to ensure a consistent interface for all commands.

 Collecting results
 ^^^^^^^^^^^^^^^^^^